-Our scientific team also includes the expertise of our founders and co-founders who serve on our board of directors, Dr. Pinchas Cohen, Dean of the Davis School of Gerontology at the University of Southern California, Dr. Nir Barzilai, Professor of Medicine and Genetics and Director of the Institute for Aging Research at the Albert Einstein College of Medicine, and Dr. John Amatruda, former Senior Vice President and Franchise Head for Diabetes and Obesity at Merck Research Laboratories, as well as our co-founder and advisor Dr. David Sinclair, Professor of Genetics at Harvard Medical School.
+Our scientific team also includes the expertise of our founders who serve on our board of directors, Dr. Pinchas Cohen, Dean of the Davis School of Gerontology at the University of Southern California, Dr. Nir Barzilai, Professor of Medicine and Genetics and Director of the Institute for Aging Research at the Albert Einstein College of Medicine, as well as our co-founders and advisors Dr. David Sinclair, Professor of Genetics at Harvard Medical School and Dr. John Amatruda, former Senior Vice President and Franchise Head for Diabetes and Obesity at Merck Research Laboratories.

-We have filed more than 65 provisional patent applications with claims directed to both compositions comprising and methods of using our novel proprietary MDPs and their analogs.
+We have filed more than 65 patent applications with claims directed to both compositions comprising and methods of using our novel proprietary MDPs and their analogs.
 We are the exclusive licensee from the Regents of the University of California and the Albert Einstein College of Medicine of six issued U.S. Patents, three pending U.S. applications, five issued foreign patents, and four pending foreign applications.
 Our licensed patents and patent applications include claims that are directed to compositions comprising MDPs and their analogs and/or methods of their use in the treatment of indicated diseases.

-We believe that the proprietary capabilities of our technology platform combined with our scientific expertise and intellectual property portfolio provides a competitive advantage in our mission to treat chronic and age-related diseases through the advancement of MBTs as a new class of transformative drugs.
+We believe that the proprietary capabilities of our technology platform combined with our scientific expertise and intellectual property portfolio provide a competitive advantage in our mission to treat chronic and age-related diseases through the advancement of MBTs as a new class of transformative drugs.